 - Our Heirloom Project was featured in the Museum Education Monitor in September 2013.

 - Film maker Jennifer Lee interviewed Head Girl Ashley about Girl Museum for her website Feminist Stories (December 11th, 2012).
+Check out a PDF of the interview here.

 - Head Girl Ashley discussed African-American sculptor Augusta Savage in collaboration with Chick History on their #HerStory podcast project here (October 28, 2012).